 Since, then, we are down to Romney, a predictable choice given the media attention, Santorum and Gingrich dropped out, and though Ron Paul is still in the race, his son Rand’s endorsement of Romney is going to seriously hinder his image, even if Romney’s nomination was not a foregone conclusion.
 Thus the pieces are set for the next election cycle: Obama, or Obamney.
 I’m not trying to be coy here when I say the only real difference between Obama and Romney is skin color.
 I said this about Bush and Obama in 2008.
 Both candidates are funded by the same Wall Street, the same banks.
 They both support top-down health care, they both promise intervention in Syria and Iran, and both support abortion (although Romney won’t be done pretending to oppose it until after the election).
 You can choose “A”, or you can choose “A” relabeled as “B”.
 The trap however, is thinking that if only a different guy got in, that we had any real choice.
 That is the defeat.
 That is accepting the system that in my view has been engineered for us by Capitalism and Socialism, united in the convenient marriage to bilk the populace of everything they have left before exploding a bubble that will dwarf 2008.
 The election to office of the president does not actually mean much other than who is going to serve Wall Street.

 Moreover, I would submit to you that the purpose of Democrat and Republican parties is to manage those who identify with them.
-Let us imagine for a moment that George Bush firebombed Libya without congressional approval and put Al Qaeda affiliated Islamists in power who put black people into cages.
-Let us imagine that Condoleeza Rice was admitting that the American state department was funding Islamists in Syria to topple the Syrian regime.
+Let us imagine for a moment that George Bush firebombed Libya without congressional approval and put Al-Qaeda affiliated Islamists in power who put black people into cages.
+Let us imagine that Condoleeza Rice admitted that the American State Department was funding Islamists in Syria to topple the Syrian regime.
 Imagine that George Bush signed the NDAA of 2012 which has provisions for the detention of American citizens by the military without a warrant or trial.
 Imagine if the TSA began its “groping” policy while Bush was president?
-I don’t think we need to think long to imagine the reaction from the left!
-The anti-war movement would be loud and ubiquitous, promoted everywhere, constant discussions would be swirling around the media about impeachment, and the old comparisons to Bush and Hitler or Darth Vader would be child’s play.
+I don’t think we need to think long to imagine the reaction from the Left.
+The anti-war movement would be loud and ubiquitous, promoted everywhere; constant discussions would be swirling around the media about impeachment, and the old comparisons to Bush and Hitler or Darth Vader would be child’s play.
 Yet Bush did not do those things, no doubt he would have if asked by Wall St. Rather it was Barrack Obama who did it, and all was silent.

 That is ultimately the point of part I and II, we do not have any solutions by voting in our contrived media spectacles otherwise dubbed “elections”.
 Now that Obamacare has been upheld, there will be many who will say we must vote for Romney in order to stop Obamacare and the HHS mandate.
 Are memories so short?
 Did we forget that Romney authored the same law in Massachusetts?
 I predict, and I hope I’m wrong and will be happy to offer a public retraction should I be wrong, that if Romney is elected he will not do anything about the ACA.
 He will proffer some excuse or else drag his feet.
 Nothing will be done.